Group-Willitsch/.github/profile/README.md

 ### Welcome ! 👋

 This is the GitHub organisation of Stefan Willitsch's group at University of Basel, Switzerland.
 The various repositories are maintained by a dozen of scientists from all around the world.
 The programs fulfill a various set of objectives all driven by science :
-* Data processing and analysis
+* :calling: Instrumentation control and graphical interface
-* Numerical simulations
+* :chart_with_upwards_trend: Data processing and analysis
-* Analytical studies
+* :computer: Numerical simulations
-* Instrumentation control and graphical interface
+* :pencil: Analytical studies

 Feel free to visit our university website <a href="https://coldions.chemie.unibas.ch/en/"><img src="https://img.shields.io/static/v1?label=&labelColor=212529&message=Website&color=a5d7d2&style=flat&logo=google-chrome&logoColor=a5d7d2" alt="website"/></a>